Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Experiments

 \subsection{Visualization}

-Figure~\ref{fig:visual} illustrates a successful synthetic-image case where ForenAgent constructs a coherent evidence chain that mirrors human reasoning, progressing through global perception, local focusing, iterative probing, and holistic adjudication to deliver both accurate detection and a convincing explanation.
-It first applies DCT-based global screening and flags initial suspicion, then conducts local focusing and iteratively probes with JPEG Ghost and Bayar Constrained Convolution, and finally integrates all cues into a well-founded decision.
-This example shows that ForenAgent not only produces correct labels but also assembles a logically sound, tool-driven forensic rationale, charting a promising path toward general-purpose IFD.
+Figure~\ref{fig:visual} illustrates a successful synthetic-image case where ForenAgent constructs a coherent evidence chain mirroring human reasoning.
+The process progresses through global perception, local focusing, iterative probing, and holistic adjudication to deliver accurate detection and a convincing explanation.
+It first applies the Bayar filter for global scanning to identify initial suspicion based on global texture uniformity and lack of photographic noise.
+The agent then conducts local focusing on a representative region and iteratively probes with DCT high-pass filtering and PRNU residual analysis.
+Finally, the agent synthesizes multi-scale forensic cues, concluding that the hyper-realistic smooth rendering and lack of random noise point to a fully synthetic origin.